In a world where anyone can share their opinion on the internet, there’s a big need for journalists who can share accurate information.

 The best way to start a journalism blog is by choosing a niche, registering a domain name, and setting up WordPress.
 Once you have your blog set up, you can start writing blog posts and promoting your blog.

-In order to be a successful journalist, you need to have a platform to share your work.
+To be a successful journalist, you need to have a platform to share your work.
 A blog is the perfect way to start building that platform and showcase your skills.

 If you have any questions as you set up your new blog, leave a comment below so we can help you out.